furti/FreeCAD-ArchTextures/README.md

 ![Textured](./Resources/Documentation/textured.png)

 10. Most of the textures look good.
 But it might be, that the roof does not look like expected.
-The texture should be mapped so that the lines run horizontally but they run oblique accross the faces.
+The texture should be mapped so that the lines run horizontally but they run oblique across the faces.

 ![Oblique](./Resources/Documentation/oblique_roof.png)